umccr/agha-data-validation-pipeline/README.md

 ### Configure

 The cdk application will mostly configure the infrastructure as shown in the picture.
-Just make sure constants props defined in app.py are correct.
+Just make sure the constants props defined in app.py are correct.

 ### Deploy stack

-The stack contain a pipeline will take source code from the repository and self-update the pipeline when new code commit is detected to this repository.
-Initialize setup of pipeline is necessary and only be done once.
+The stack contains a pipeline that will take source code from the repository and self-update the pipeline when a new code commit is detected to this repository.
+Initialize setup of the pipeline is necessary and only be done once.

 ```bash
 cdk deploy AGHADynamoDBStack